Schniz/fnm/README.md

 ### Shell Setup

-fnm needs to run some shell commands before you can start using it.
+Environment variables need to be setup before you can start using fnm.
 This is done by evaluating the output of `fnm env`.
+To automatically run `fnm use` when a directory contains a `.node-version` or `.nvmrc` file, add the `--use-on-cd` option to your shell setup.
 Check out the following guides for the shell you use:

 #### Bash

-add the following to your `.bashrc` profile:
+Add the following to your `.bashrc` profile:

 ```bash
 eval "$(fnm env --use-on-cd)"